mrklein/openfoam-os-x/README.md

 Patches for OpenFOAM compilation on OS X. Detailed installation instructions can be found in [wiki](https://github.com/mrklein/openfoam-os-x/wiki).

+## February 24, 2016

+1. Updated patches for 3.0.x and dev.
+  - in 3.0.x unsilenced wmkdep utility, so now this part of build process is marked as [DEP]
+  - By accident added matrix constraining in scalar transport solver.
+2. Tried to extend third-party software configuration logic, i.e. if brew is not found, try port, and fall-back to /usr/local if neither brew, nor port were found.
+Since I have only brew on my laptop, functionality is not tested.

 ## January 25, 2015

 Though OpenCFD distributes Docker images for OS X, to me native compilation